nythrox/effects.js/README.md

 You can read the docs <a href="https://nythrox.github.io/effects.js">here</a>.

 ## What are Algebraic Effects?
 Algebraic effects are based on two primary concepts: effects and handlers.
 Effects are just a representation of an action that can be performed.
-Handlers will catch the performed effects and can choose to resume the continuation with a result (like a promise), resume the continuation multiple times (like a array), or not resume at all and cancel the computation (like an exception).
+Handlers will catch the performed effects and can choose to resume the program (continuation) with a result (like a promise), resume the continuation multiple times (like a forEach), or not resume at all and cancel the computation (like an exception).
 Handlers can also transform the result of the computation (into a promise, an array, etc).

 To learn more about algebraic effects, see <a href="https://nythrox.github.io/effects.js/#/algeff">here</a>.